w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio and video content
 * design user experiences for description, captions, transcripts, and sign languages, including:
   * placement and spacing for alternatives to multimedia content
-  * mechanisms for turning on and off alternatives
+  * methods for turning on and off alternatives
   * ways for users to interact with the alternatives
 * identify accessibility issues of media player, including:
   * evaluate the need for designing custom media players and select existing media players with support for accessibility where possible
   * select media players with support for different methods of interaction, including mouse, keyboard, touch, and voice
   * select media player controls that have clear and descriptive names, that are easy to find, and that are always reachable for users
-* design mechanisms to control automatic audio or movement, including:
+* design methods to control automatic audio or movement, including:
   * mute and control the volume of auto-playing audio
   * pause, stop, and hide moving, blinking, and auto-updating content, including animations and carousels
 * identify related requirements for: